Moliki-Salman/development-tracker/README.md

-# tinyURL
+# developmet-tracker
-development-tracker is an API that allows parents or guidiance the ability to actively track and improve their child's developmental journey.
+development-tracker is an API that allows Users the ability to actively track and improve their child's developmental journey.

-The project is written with Javascript using express Node.js application framework and mySQL as the database.
+The project is written with Javascript using express Node.js application framework and MySQL as the database.
 ## Features

 1. User can signup and login to their account.

-2.•	User can reset their password.
+2. User can reset their password.

 3. User account activated using JSON web token authenitcation.